top of page

 Assistant Collection Manager - Middle East Department, The British Museum

 During the Old Babylonian period (2003-1595 BCE) there is an increase in the production of terracotta figurines which had already started in the Third millennium BCE.
 The excavations at Ur conducted in the 1920’s by a joint expedition led by the British Museum and the Penn Museum, soon became a media phenomenon for the amount of luxury objects discovered.
 However, among the many artefacts recovered on the site, a large number of clay figurines were also found, mainly in residential areas.
-Many of them come from unclear contexts and present either anthropomorphic or zoomorphic features.
+Many of them come from unclear contexts and mainly present anthropomorphic and zoomorphic features.
 Scholars have often interpreted figurines as ritual objects, even when these were found in non-religious contexts such as domestic settings.
-Over the years, substantial research has been dedicated to clay figurines from different Near East contexts, which has mainly focused on their aesthetic value and their ritual significance, thus excluding the possibility of exploring different identities and other cultural meanings.
+Over the years, substantial research has been dedicated to figurines from different Near East contexts, which has mainly focused on their aesthetic value and their ritual significance, thus excluding the possibility of exploring different identities and other cultural meanings.
 In this sense, the use of a methodological approach that includes data drawn from ethnography, technological trace analysis and a re-examination of texts can be a promising way to further understand the use of figurines within their social context.
-In this paper I will present a preliminary assessment of some of the animal and human figurines from Ur and discuss how a combination of different methods can help challenge and reshape existing narrative around their use in Mesopotamia.
+In this paper I will present a preliminary assessment of some of the clay figurines found at Ur and discuss how a combination of different methods can help challenge and reshape existing narrative around their use in Mesopotamia.